 Many organizations benefit from hybrid strategies that leverage both cloud and on-premise infrastructure for different purposes.
 The most practical approach often involves using cloud for development while deploying production systems on-premise when economics justify the transition.

 Some organizations maintain cloud infrastructure for burst capacity.
 They run baseline workloads on-premise but automatically overflow to cloud resources during demand spikes.
 This hybrid approach requires more complex orchestration but can optimize costs for workloads with significant but infrequent peaks.
+The same shape applies to LLM inference specifically, our self-host LLM vs API break-even analysis walks through the TCO model where reserved on-prem GPUs handle the steady-state 95-98% and a premium API absorbs the spiky long-tail.

 Geographic distribution sometimes necessitates hybrid approaches.
 Companies with multiple facilities might deploy on-premise infrastructure at high-volume locations while using cloud services for smaller sites where local infrastructure investment can't be justified.
 This allows cost optimization while maintaining consistent AI capabilities across all locations.